Fate of entanglement in open quantum spin liquid: Time evolution of its genuine multipartite negativity upon sudden coupling to a dissipative bosonic environment: Introduction

-{\em Introduction.}---Quantum spin liquids (QSLs)~\cite{Broholm2020,Savary2017} are exotic phases of matter that, despite being composed of magnetic atoms, do not exhibit long-range magnetic ordering down to absolute zero temperature~\cite{Kitaev2006}.
-Nevertheless, they exhibit a wealth of emergent properties, such as topological ground-state degeneracy, long-range entanglement~\cite{Grover2013,Semeghini2021,Savary2017,Knolle2019}, and fractionalization~\cite{Kitaev2006, Knolle2015,Do2017,Nasu2023,Harada2024,Zhu2019c} of its fundamental quantum spin degrees of freedom localized at crystalline lattice sites into quasiparticles like itinerant Majorana fermions, localized visons (i.e., vortex-like excitations of gauge field) and non-Abelian anyons (i.e., visons accompanied by a Majorana zero mode) and spinons.
-Due to fundamental interest, as well as potential applications of their long-range entanglement to realize scalable fault-tolerant quantum computation~\cite{Semeghini2021}, materials hosting QSLs have been highly sought~\cite{Broholm2020}.
-Despite diverse experimental probes applied to many candidate materials~\cite{Banerjee2016, Banerjee2017,Balz2019,Kasahara2022}, a definitive proof for the existence of QSL phase remains elusive~\cite{Winter2017,Maksimov2020,Kasahara2022} (note that demonstration of QSL phase, using programmable quantum simulators composed $\sim 200$ Rydberg atoms, has been achieved~\cite{Semeghini2021}).
+Quantum spin liquids (QSLs)~\cite{Broholm2020,Savary2017, Knolle2019} are exotic phases of matter that, despite being composed of magnetic atoms, do not exhibit long-range magnetic ordering down to absolute zero temperature.
+Instead, they can exhibit topological ground-state degeneracy, long-range entanglement~\cite{Jiang2012a,Grover2013,Semeghini2021,Savary2017,Knolle2019}, excitations with fractional quantum statistics~\cite{Knolle2015,Do2017,Nasu2023,Harada2024,Zhu2019c,Joy2025,Chen2025b} and emergent gauge fields~\cite{Sachdev2023}.
+Due to fundamental interest, as well as potential applications in quantum computing robust against decoherence~\cite{Kitaev2003,Nayak2008,Semeghini2021}, materials hosting QSLs are highly sought~\cite{Broholm2020}.
+However, despite many candidates and diverse experimental probes~\cite{Banerjee2016, Banerjee2017,Balz2019,Kasahara2022} applied to them, definitive proof for the existence of the QSL phase remains elusive~\cite{Winter2017,Maksimov2020,Kasahara2022, Matsuda2025} (note that the QSL phase has been demonstrated on programmable quantum simulators~\cite{Semeghini2021, Evered2025a, Park2025}).